Being creative and resourceful with money helps you get through the hard times.

 You may also be required to submit your resume and professional credentials (e.g., diploma, license, certification, etc.).

 Are you a creative problem solver?
-Join an online crowdsourcing platform (like MindSumo and IdeaConnection) that lets you earn cash in exchange for sharing your ideas with big global companies or helping them solve their problems.
+Join an online crowdsourcing platform (like MindSumo and IdeaConnection) that lets you earn cash in exchange for sharing your ideas with prominent global companies or helping them solve their problems.

 Businesses are willing to pay anyone who can give them out-of-the-box ideas and propose innovative solutions.
 They post challenges online with a set of questions that participants may answer.